 - Analog muxes

 - Comparators

+- Analog mixers

 - Voltage references

-- ADC
+- Analog-to-Digital Converters (ADC)

-- DAC
+- Digital-to-Analog Converters (DACs)

 All GPIO pins can route analog signals into and out of the device using the internal analog bus.
 This allows the device to interface up to 62 discrete analog signals.